kilic/fp256/README.md

-This library covers arithmetic operations for prime fields upto 256 bits in Go language.
-Field is implemented as 4 x 64 bit fashion.
-Currently, addition, subtraction, multiplication, squaring and inversion operations are supported.
-Multiplication, squaring and invertion operations are done in Montgomery space.
+This library contains arithmetic operations for prime fields upto 256 bit.
+Operations are optimized for AMD64 architecture.

 ### Usage